Celebrate Anzac Day with these traditional Thermomix Anzac Biscuits. A simple recipe which is deliciously crunchy and ready in less than half an hour.

 Instructions

-- Preheat the oven to 180°C / 160°C fan forced and line a large baking tray with baking paper.
+- Preheat the oven to 160°C fan / 180°C, and line a 2 large baking trays with baking paper.

-- Roll the mixture out into walnut sized balls and place onto the baking tray roughly 5cm apart.
+- Roll the mixture out into walnut-sized balls and place them onto the baking trays, roughly 5cm apart.
 Flatten each one slightly with the palm of your hand.

-- When ready, take them out of the oven and leave to cool on the baking tray for 5 minutes then transfer to a wire rack to cool completely.
+- When ready, remove the biscuits from the oven and cool them on the baking tray for 10 minutes.
+Then, transfer them to a wire rack to cool completely.
 They will come out of the oven soft but will harden when cooled.

 Notes